AustinSteil/generate-files-model/src/fields/vars.json.README.md

 **Check:**

-1. Is the template variable in the Word document?
+1. Is the template variable in the PDF generator?
 2. Does it match the value in `vars.json` (including curly braces)?
 3. Is the template variable spelled correctly?